mrbende/RNAprep/README.md

 NOTE: If you plan to append the sample of RNAseq data to an existing matrix of samples, [GEMprep](https://github.com/SystemsGenetics/GEMprep) offers an easy method of performing quantile normalization.

 ## Process
 This process was developed using Clemson University's Palmetto Cluster, which utilizes the Portable Batch Scheduling system (PBS) to manage job submission.
-Most commands were wrapped into independent scripts that specify resource allocation and the exact command line parameters.
-For information regarding these specifics, please refer to the shell executables.
+Most commands were wrapped into independent scripts that specified resource allocation and the exact command line parameters.
+The code is copied below, but considering the large resource requirements of these processes it is recommended that the submitted as batch jobs if possible.

+#### STAR GENOME GENERATE
+STAR --runThreadN 24 --runMode genomeGenerate \
+--genomeDir <path/to/desired/output/directory> \
+--genomeFastaFiles <path/to/USCS/genome/hg189.fa> \
+--sjdbGTFfile </path/to/annotations/gencode.v19.annotation.gtf> \
+--sjdbOverhang 99